jfyne/live/README.md

 export interface Hook {
     /**
      * The element has been added to the DOM and its server
-     * LiveView has finished mounting
+     * LiveHandler has finished mounting
      */
     mounted?: () => void;